-The main goal of this section is to present time-space tradeoff curves for a number of benchmark Bayesian networks, some of which are obtained from [4] and others are included in the distributions of [9,10].
+The main goal of this section is to present time-space tradeoff curves for a number of benchmark Bayesian networks, some of which are obtained from [Bayesian Network Repository, URL] and others are included in the distributions of [Hugin Expert, URL; GeNIe, URL].
 The main points to observe with respect to each curve is the slope of the curve, which provides information on the time penalty one pays when reducing space in probabilistic inference.
-The second main point is to compare the produced curves with the time and space requirement of jointree methods, as the version of RC we are using provides the same functionality as these algorithms (that is, probability of evidence and posterior marginals over variables and families).
+The second main point is to compare the produced curves with the time and space requirement of jointree methods, as the version of RC we are using provides the same functionality as these algorithms (that is, probability of evidence and posterior marginals over families and variables).
 This baseline comparison is important as it places our results in the context of state-of-the-art inference systems.
-The results presented here use the same datasets as those in [3].
-This version however ignores only dgraph dead caches, while the version in [3] ignored dtree dead caches.
-Ignoring only dgraph dead caches adds more memory under full caching, but runs faster under constrained memory.

 Time-space tradeoff curves.
-Figures 4 and 5 depict optimal discrete time-space tradeoff curves for two networks.
+Figures 4, 5, and 6 depict optimal discrete time-space tradeoff curves for three networks.
 These curves were generated as follows.
-A jointree was first generated for the network using Hugin.1 The jointree was then converted into a dtree as described in [5].
-The dtree was finally converted into a dgraph as described in [6].
-Two sets of results were then generated:
+A jointree was first generated for the network using Hugin.
+The

-1 We used Hugin's default setting: the minimum fill-in weight heuristic in conjunction with prime component analysis.
+&lt;sup>1We used Hugin's default setting: the minimum fill-in weight heuristic in conjunction with prime component analysis.